adetolaoyefeso/Web-Development-Projects/README.md

 Repository containing different web development projects i've worked on

--Countdown Timer: Built a webpage that counts down to my birthday using HTML, CSS and Javascript
+-Countdown Timer: Built a webpage that counts down to my birthday

 -Movie Bookings: Responsive front end project which user books seats to a movie and stores their choice in local storage